elifitch/perceived-perf-talk/outline.md

 ## Structure issues
 * Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> straight into waits that feel longer
-* Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> How we perceive time generally (active vs passive) -> how we can use this to our advantage -> talk about unexepcted, uncertain, unexplained in terms of how to make passive waits less painful -> real trick is in stretching active waits BOOOOOOOOM THIS IS THE PATTERN \
+* Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> How we perceive time generally (active vs passive) -> how we can use this to our advantage -> talk about unexepcted, uncertain, unexplained in terms of how to make passive waits less painful -> real trick is in stretching active waits BOOOOOOOOM THIS IS THE PATTERN

+## Structure issues 2
+* Right now: Active vs passive -> bunch of examples like waiting for a cab, or waiting in traffic -> then what makes (passive) waits feel longer; 4 uns -> then back to active vs. passive with the airport story

-## TITLE SHITS
+## Bio
-New Title:
-Understanding Perceived Performance

-Description:
-We tend to think of web performance in purely objective terms: seconds to first paint, miliseconds of latency, and so on.
-We build apps to be as objectively as speedy as possible, and blindly hope that fast feels fast.
-Unfortunately, as anyone who's ever waited in line at the DMV can tell you, humans are terrible at judging time.

-If we instead shift to directly address perceived performance, we can make our creations feel even faster than they already are.
-By exploiting how humans perceive time, we can build experiences that feel immediate & satisfying.

-What we'll cover:
-* Why solely pursuing objective web performance is a flawed paradigm
-* How humans perceive time in terms of active and passive phases
-* How to make passive waiting time less apparent
-* Predictive design, the sneaky art of preparing for a user's next action before they take it to reduce or even eliminate perceived waiting time
+Gregor Adams is a self-taught web developer with a strong focus on CSS.
+He works as a web-developer and front-end architect at CodeFights in San Francisco.
+Gregor is very active on CodePen where he shows a lot of abstract CSS experiments.
+While he has no special focus when is comes to CSS his most impressive works are related to 3d shapes or fractals.
+Most of his works are pure CSS.
+Even when he needs interaction in an experiment his first pick is to try to implement it in CSS.
+Gregor speaks at conferences and meetups with a strong urge to teach or help other developers.
+He pushes his own limits every day, staying up to date with the latest specs, finding fixes for browser quirks or trying to do the impossible.

+Eli Fitch is a front end developer with a passion for web performance, animation and all things 3D.
+He leads a team of amazing engineers making a WebGL event diagramming app at Social Tables, a startup in his hometown of Washington, DC.
+He also organizes the DC CodePen Meetup, and dabbles in design, 3D art & game development.